-FRAUNHOFER INSTITUTE FOR MECHANICS OF MATERIALS IWM Possible application for haptic structures in glass.
-Smartphones and tablet devices have permanently changed the way in which we interacts with applications.
+FRAUNHOFER INSTITUTE FOR MECHANICS OF MATERIALS IWM

+Possible application for haptic structures in glass.

+Smartphones and tablet devices have permanently changed the way in which one interacts with applications.
 With their unique haptics and high value, glass surfaces are also perceived to have positive characteristics such as quality and innovation.
-One advantage of integrating structured interaction surfaces made of glass is that such haptic structures allow the control elements to be discovered even without seeing them.
-They allow operating the controls by direct feel.
-The Fraunhofer IWM develops solutions for process engineering that allow local structures to be integrated into glass surfaces.
+One advantage of the integration of structured interaction surfaces made of glass into products is that such glass haptic structures allow the control elements to be discovered even without visual contact.
+They allow operating the control to be performed by direct feel.

+Fraunhofer IWM develops solutions for process engineering that allow local structures to be integrated into glass surfaces.
 This lays the foundation for high-quality control elements and control panels to be integrated directly into glass.

-Fraunhofer Institute for Mechanics of Materials IWM Wöhlerstrasse 11 79108 Freiburg, Germany Phone +49 761 5142-0 The Fraunhofer IWM is the point of contact for industry and public contracting bodies concerning component and systems reliability, safety, durability and functionality.
-The Fraunhofer IWM's "mechanics of materials" services focus on identifying weaknesses and defects in materials and components, determining their causes and building upon this to realize solutions - including material development, manufacturing processes and testing procedures - that lead to the efficient and reliable use of components.
+Fraunhofer Institute for Mechanics of Materials IWM Wöhlerstrasse 11 79108 Freiburg, Germany Phone +49 761 5142-0

+The Fraunhofer IWM is the point of contact for industry and public contracting bodies concerning component and systems reliability, safety, durability and functionality.
+The Fraunhofer IWM's "mechanics of materials" services focus upon identifying weaknesses and defects in materials and components, determining their causes and building upon this to realize solutions - including material development, manufacturing processes and testing procedures - that lead to the efficient and reliable use of components.

 Contact

-Matthias Gremmelspacher

-Phone +49 761 5142-225
+Matthias Gremmelspacher Phone +49 761 5142-225 matthias.gremmelspacher@iwm.fraunhofer.de

-matthias.gremmelspacher@iwm.fraunhofer.de

 Tobias Rist Phone +49 761 5142-430 tobias.rist@iwm.fraunhofer.de

 WWW.IWM.FRAUNHOFER.DE

 LOCALIZED HOT EMBOSSING OF GLASS FOR INNOVATIVE USER INTERFACES